mporeilly/Automated_Ultrasonic_Device/README.md

 ---------
 1. Run the command
     >ulimit -Hn
-2. Run the command
+2. Run the command below, the value returned here seems to be the system's limit
-    >ulimit -Sn  <- the value returned here seems to be the system's limit
+    >ulimit -Sn
 3. Edit config file
     >sudo nano /etc/security/limits.conf
 4. Add a line to the file
-    >* soft nofile 50000
+    >\* soft nofile 50000

 Sources: